 If you have a teen that’s on the fence about what to do after graduating high school, encouraging her to continue her education can be tricky.
 And if you don’t have college experience yourself, it can be hard to give your kid guidance.

-You may not know what to say or do; meanwhile you probably do know that getting a degree can open so many doors for her.
-It can be life changing!
-The most important thing is continuing to expose your child to the concept of higher education through conversations, campus tours, and input from people working in the field she’s interested in getting into.
-Here are 4 ways to encourage your child to go to college.
+You may not know what to say or do; meanwhile, you probably do know that getting a degree can open so many doors for her.
+It can be life-changing!
+The most important thing is to continue to expose your child to the concept of higher education through conversations, campus tours, and input from people working in the field she’s interested in getting into.
+Here are 5 ways to encourage your child to go to college.

-Hopefully, these four ways would have your child looking at college in their prospective future.
+Hopefully, these ways would have your child looking at college in their prospective future.